 Year 3: Both USC and CUHK students come to study at USC together.

-Year 4: The whole IBCE cohort will travel back to China together were they remain for their final year.
+Year 4: The whole IBCE cohort will travel back to China together where they remain for their final year.
 USC students have the choice of finishing their final semester in Hong Kong or in South Carolina.

 IBCE students pay only their home institution for tuition.
 During their year abroad, tuition will be assessed on an exchange basis — that is, they pay tuition to their home institutions rather than the university they visit.
 Exchange tuition is assessed at the in-state rate for USC students, regardless of residency status.
 Their housing and other living expenses will be based on the accommodations secured in-country and will vary accordingly.
 Students will pay the USC in-state tuition for 12 credits ($434 per credit) while attending the first summer language training at the Yale-China Chinese University of Hong Kong.
 While attending the second summer language training at Beijing Language and Culture University, students will pay an inclusive program fee including housing, language courses and culture events.
 IBCE students will also need to budget for travel expenses between home and CUHK as well as expenses related to cohort activities.